Aider-AI/aider/docs/ctags.md

 ## Future work

-Just as send "the whole codebase to GPT with every request" is not an efficient solution to this problem, there are probably better approaches than
+Just as "send the whole codebase to GPT with every request" is not an efficient solution to this problem, there are probably better approaches than
 "send the whole repo map with every request".